College Test Prep for Sophomores

 Here are a few articles you may want to begin your journey with:

-Since this was our family’s first time through the process, our ‘get smart’ approach included all of the above, although I found that Summit’s free parent info session, which was held at my student’s school in the spring of sophomore year, was the perfect capstone to our research.
+Since this was our family’s first time through the process, our ‘get smart’ approach included all of the above, although I highly recommend attending Summit’s free parent info session, which was the perfect capstone to our research.

 If it’s offered by your school, have your student take the PSAT in sophomore year, but do not stress about the score.
 Your student does not need to study for it.
 Its main purpose is to give them an early test drive of the experience.